 - Construction/mining equipment

-ElectroFlo from TES is an electronics cooling package designed for high power density applications.
+ElectroFlo is an electronics cooling package designed for high power density applications.
 It is a thermal analysis software that combines the power of coupled thermal/electrical analysis with the ease-of-use of an object oriented Graphical User Interface.

 from ThermoAnalytics is a thermal simulation tool for comprehensive CAE analysis of both steady state and transient heat transfer conditions.
 TAITherm has a complete temperature distribution and heat rates for radiation, conduction, and convection.

-ThermoFlo from TES is a thermal and fluid flow analysis software package which uses a 1D Systems modeling approach, allowing the user to use a component based approach rather than creating a full 3D model.
+ThermoFlo is a thermal and fluid flow analysis software package which uses a 1D Systems modeling approach, allowing the user to use a component based approach rather than creating a full 3D model.